-Unfortunately, due to my lack of cleaning, this task was going to take some elbow grease.
+Unfortunately, due to the amount of build-up, this task was going to take some elbow grease.
 I repeated the baking soda step over again.
 This time instead of wiping it off with a wet rag, I used a little metal scraper and scraped the mineral deposit build-up.
 Some areas required more than others, especially the top of the shower door track right section next to the wall.
 Since that one spot had so much build-up, I actually had to chip away at it with the metal scraper.
 I repeated with baking soda over and over until finally the build-up was gone!

 Again, I started with the vinegar.
 I poured some into a spray bottle and sprayed the vinegar at the top of the build-up and let it run down the grime.
 I also used the baking soda paste to remove the grime and build-up that was still left on the metal edges of the shower doors.
 Just as I did with the shower door tracks, I applied the paste to the door and let it sit.
 Then I wiped and scraped off the build-up from the shower door corners and along the bottom of the door.
 Thankfully, this was not anywhere near as bad as the tracks so I only have to repeat it once.

 **Disclosure** You may notice in the after picture that there is still some build-up on the door and edge.
 I had to stop to pick up my kids at school, so I will need to finish it on another day.